Champions of Angor: Lord Havok and The Extremists

 In the Lord Havok and The Extremists series (2007), new versions of the Champions are featured on Earth-8.
 In this storyline, they are part of a group called the Meta-Militia with Tin Man as president of Angor and Americommando as vice president.
 When Tin Man is killed by Lord Havok, Americommando becomes president with Blue Jay as Vice President.
 Americommando is sleeping with T.A. behind Blue Jay's back.
 Blue Jay eventually turns against Americommando.
 Blue Jay, having forged an alliance with Monarch, arrests Americommando for crimes against humanity and takes his place as president.
 Wandjina is also featured, now a closeted homosexual.
 During a battle between the Meta-Militia and the Extremists, he is swallowed whole by Gorgon.

 The New 52: Earth 7 and Earth 8

 Two versions of the Champions of Angor are introduced in the first issue of Grant Morrison's The Multiversity series.
 In the DC Multiverse following its The New 52 reboot, Earth-7 and Earth-8 are sister worlds.
-In the beginning of The Multiversity, a terrible evil comes to Earth-7 and utterly destroys it, leaving its only hero as Thor-equivalent Thunderer (whose closest counterpart is Wundajin of Earth-8).
+In the beginning of The Multiversity, a terrible evil comes to Earth-7 and destroys it, leaving its only hero as Thor-equivalent Thunderer (whose closest counterpart is Wundajin of Earth-8).

-While Earth 8 continues to feature Lord Havok, the Champions of Angor are replaced by The Rampaging Retaliators.
+While Earth 8 continues to feature Lord Havok, the Champions of Angor are replaced by the Rampaging Retaliators.
 The other residents of Earth-8 include: